-The following may cause insufficient blood
+The following may cause insufficient blood flows

-- Occluded arterial holes due to clotting or fibrin sheath. - Occlusion of the arterial side holes due to contact with vein wall.
+- Occluded proximal holes due to clotting or fibrin sheath. - Occlusion of the side holes due to contact . with vein wall. - Solutions include: - Chemical intervention utilizing a thrombolytic agent.

-Solutions include:

-Chemical intervention utilizing a thrombolytic agent.

 MANAGEMENT OF ONE-WAY OBSTRUCTIONS: